West Virginia mileage reimbursement rates & calculator

 Governed by West Virginia Code §21-5C-2, West Virginia's Minimum Wage Law is a legal mandate that every employer is supposed to follow, no matter the sector – private or public.

-While Code §21-5C-2 directly addresses wages, it indirectly impacts mileage reimbursement too.
-Here's how – when you offer mileage reimbursement, you're slimming down the chances that the wages of any of your employees will drop below the state minimum.
+While Code §21-5C-2 directly addresses wages, it also indirectly impacts mileage reimbursement.
+When you offer mileage reimbursement, you're reducing the likelihood that the wages of any of your employees will drop below the state minimum.
 This will keep you in sync with the Minimum Wage Law.

 Automate and simplify your mileage tracking with Ramp